Chipper Jones shines in Hall of Fame induction speech

 Jones was inducted Sunday into the Baseball Hall of Fame, and he stood there delivering his speech with wife Taylor staring up at him, hours away from giving birth to a son to be named Cooper in honor of the special day.

-Faced with that daunting task, Jones delivered flawlessly, just as he did during his 19-year career with the Atlanta Braves.
+Faced with that daunting task, Jones delivered flawlessly, just as he did during a 19-year career with the Atlanta Braves.

 "She changed my life forever," Jones said as his wife brushed away tears.
 "It took me 40 years and some major imperfections in me along the way to find my true profession.
 Now we've taken our two families and blended them together.
 It has given me what I've been searching for my entire life —true happiness."